-Medical identity theft is when someone steals or uses your personal information (like your name, Social Security Number, or Medicare number) to submit fraudulent claims to Medicare and other health insurance companies without your permission.
+Medical identity theft is when someone steals or uses your personal information (like your name, Social Security Number, or Medicare Number) to submit fraudulent claims to Medicare and other health insurance companies without your permission.
 When you get health care services, record the dates on a calendar and save the receipts and statements you get from providers to check for mistakes.
 If you think there's an error or a provider bills you for services you didn't get, take these steps to find out what was billed:

 - Check your "Medicare Summary Notice" (MSN) if you have Original Medicare to find out if the service was billed to Medicare.
 If you're in a Medicare health plan, check the statements you get from your plan. - Log into (or create) your secure Medicare account at Medicare.gov to review your Medicare claims if you have Original Medicare.
 Your claims are generally available online within 24 hours after processing.
-You can also use Medicare's Blue Button® to download your claims information.
-Go to page 109.
+You can also download your claims data from your Medicare.gov account by going to 'Download my claims & personal data' under 'My account.'
 You can also call 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048. - If you know the health care provider or supplier, call and ask for an itemized statement.
 They should give this to you within 30 days.